en

 Global Head of Market Intelligence

-Daniel Campbell
+Daniel Stewart-Campbell

-Daniel Campbell
+Daniel Stewart-Campbell

 Engagement Manager, Talent Advisory

-Daniel is the Engagement Manager for the Robert Walters Talent Advisory team.
+Daniel is the Senior Engagement Manager for the Robert Walters Talent Advisory team.
 He supports our clients to shape their current and future talent strategies using a suite of award-winning advisory solutions.

 Contact us for support with EU Pay Directive compliance